vertigo-ala/image-service/README.md

 ### image-service   [![Build Status](https://travis-ci.org/AtlasOfLivingAustralia/image-service.svg?branch=master)](https://travis-ci.org/AtlasOfLivingAustralia/image-service)

-This grails application provides the webservices and backend for the storage of all images in the Atlas.
+This Grails application provides the webservices and backend for the storage of all images in the Atlas.
 It includes:

-* Support for very large images
+* Support for large images
 * Extensible key/value pair storage for image metadata
 * Support for subimaging and maintaining the relationships between parent and child images
 * Exif extraction